Battle of Angaco: The battle

 Benavidez and Aldao argued about who should command the Army of the West.

 Finally they agreed that Benavídez would command the vanguard and Aldao the main army.

-On 16 August 1841, at 8:00 on a cold day, Benavídez advanced with his cavalry in an fierce attack before main Federalist army had reached the battlefield, and dashed against his enemies.
+On 16 August 1841, at 8:00 on a cold day, Benavídez advanced with his cavalry in a fierce attack before main Federalist army had reached the battlefield, and dashed against his enemies.
 After two hours of fighting, in which half of his men were killed, he had to retire.

 Aldao, aware of the situation, did nothing to help.
 One of the first to fall, with a bullet in the head, was Colonel José Manuel Espinoza, head of the Cazadores battalion of San Juan.

 He was replaced in the field by Colonel Francisco Domingo Díaz, who would twice become governor of San Juan.

 Aldao ordered the infantry to charge the center of the Unitarian line, with cavalry flanking both sides.
 Acha's artillery, superior to the federal, destroyed the infantry.